eyzyly/evidence_poc/pages/index.md

 <DataTable data={stock_prices_hurricane_annual_returns_aug_20}/>

 Based on the results, this approach is not yielding a good return.
+What if we adjust the buy period based on the first appearance of category 0 hurricanes?

+### Strategy 3: Use a dynamic 3 year rolling average to determine optimal buy time

 ## What's Next?
 - [Connect your data sources](settings)